Video rental shop

-A video rental shop/store is a physical retail business that rents home videos such as movies, prerecorded TV shows, video game discs and other media content.
+A video rental shop/store is a physical retail business that rents home videos such as movies, prerecorded TV shows, video game cartridges/discs and other media content.
 Typically, a rental shop conducts business with customers under conditions and terms agreed upon in a rental agreement or contract, which may be implied, explicit, or written.
 Many video rental stores also sell previously viewed movies and/or new, unopened movies.

-In the 1980s, video rental stores rented VHS and Betamax tapes of movies, although most stores dropped Beta tapes when VHS won the format war late in the decade.
+In the 1980s, video rental stores rented VHS and Betamax tapes of movies; however, most stores dropped Betamax tapes when VHS won the format war late in the decade.
 In the 2000s, video rental stores began renting DVDs, a digital format with higher resolution than VHS.
 In the late 2000s, stores began selling and renting Blu-ray discs, a format that supports high definition resolution.

-Widespread adoption of video on demand and video streaming services such as Netflix in the 2010s sharply reduced the revenues of most major rental chains, leading to the closure of most locations.
+Video rental stores have experienced a significant decline in the 21st century.
+Increasing accessibility of electronic medias in library circulation and widespread adoption of video on demand and video streaming services such as Netflix in the 2010s sharply reduced the revenues of most major rental chains, leading to the closure of most locations.
 Due to the precipitous drop in demand, few rental shops have survived into the present day.
-As of 2022, the small number of remaining stores tend to cater to film buffs seeking classic and historic films, art films, independent films, and cult films that are less available on streaming platforms.
+As of 2022, the small number of remaining stores tend to cater to film buffs seeking classic and historic films, art films, independent films, foreign language films, and cult films that are less available on streaming platforms.